Simple and Easy Beef Stir-Fry with Coconut Milk

 ingredients-for-Simple-and-Easy-Beef-Stir-Fry-with-Coconut-Milk

-1 lb. beef, cut into thin strips for stir fry cut
+1 pound beef, cut into thin strips

-1 Large Onion, sliced lengthwise
+1 large white onion, sliced lengthwise

-1 Green Pepper, sliced lengthwise
+1 bell pepper, sliced lengthwise

-1 tbsp.
-Red chili flakes
+1 tablespoon red chili pepper flakes

-1 tbsp.
-Curry powder
+1 tablespoon curry powder

-1 14 oz. can Coconut Milk
+1 14 oz. can coconut milk

 Easy-and-Simple-Beef-Stir-Fry-with-Coconut-Milk